 What is the best toothpaste for plaque?

-Most commercial toothpastes have plaque-fighting qualities, but the best toothpastes for plaque are ones with fluoride and baking soda.
+Most commercial toothpastes have plaque-fighting qualities, but the best toothpastes for plaque have fluoride and baking soda.
 If your plaque has turned to tartar, you may need a deep cleaning.

 How does plaque form?

-Plaque forms after you’ve had something to eat or drink.
-The leftover food particles on your teeth provide bacteria a place to grow.
-And the saliva in your mouth mixes with the bacteria and food particles, resulting in that fuzzy, slimy coating we know as plaque.
+Leftover food particles on your teeth provide bacteria a place to grow, and the saliva in your mouth mixes with the bacteria and food particles, resulting in that fuzzy, slimy coating we know as plaque.
 Although a little bit of plaque is formed every time after you eat and in itself is not the problem, plaque buildup can lead to tooth decay and should be hindered by regular brushing and flossing.

 ADA.org: Baking soda dentrifices and oral health.
 Consulted 7 October 2019.